pingcap/docs/command-line-flags-for-tso-configuration.md

 ---
-title: Scheduling Configuration Flags
+title: TSO Configuration Flags
-summary: The scheduling configuration flags can be configured via command line flags or environment variables.
+summary: The TSO configuration flags can be configured via command line flags or environment variables.
 ---

-# Scheduling Configuration Flags
+# TSO Configuration Flags

-The Scheduling node is used for providing the `scheduling` microservice for PD.
+The TSO node is used for providing the `tso` microservice for PD.
 You can configure it using command-line flags or environment variables.

 ## `--advertise-listen-addr`

-- The URL for the client to access the Scheduling node.
+- The URL for the client to access the TSO node.
 - Default: `${listen-addr}`
-- In some situations such as in Docker or NAT network environments, if a client cannot access the Scheduling node through the default client URLs listened to by `scheduling`, you must manually set `--advertise-listen-addr` for client access.
+- In some situations such as in Docker or NAT network environments, if a client cannot access the TSO node through the default client URLs listened to by `tso`, you must manually set `--advertise-listen-addr` for client access.
 - For example, the internal IP address of Docker is `172.17.0.1`, while the IP address of the host is `192.168.100.113` and the port mapping is set to `-p 3379:3379`.
 In this case, you can set `--advertise-listen-addr="http://192.168.100.113:3379"`.
 Then, the client can find this service through `"http://192.168.100.113:3379"`.

 ## `--backend-endpoints`

-- The list of backend endpoints of other Scheduling nodes that the current Scheduling node listens to.
+- The list of backend endpoints of other TSO nodes that the current TSO node listens to.
 - Default: `http://127.0.0.1:2379`

 ## `--cacert`